Power struggle at heart of Polish energy plans | DW | 15.03.2021

 For comparison, revenues of the largest European oil company, British-Dutch Royal Dutch Shell, were £345 billion (€390 billion, $410 billion) last year, with net profits of £16 billion.

-But the struggle over the Polish energy transition and the role of Orlen in it have hit trouble, with an increasingly fractious coalition vying over energy policy at its heart.
+But the struggle over the Polish energy transition — and Orlen's role in it — has stepped up, with an increasingly fractious coalition continuing to feud over energy policy.

 Obajtek is a close ally of Law and Justice (PiS) leader Jaroslaw Kacyznski and, at the time, was widely seen as a rising star and potential future Polish prime minister.